-With 2 cups diced angel food cupcake and 1 cup leftover strawberry limoncello filling, I had my Angel Food Cake Ice Cream flavors.
+With 2 cups of diced angel food cupcake and 1 cup leftover strawberry limoncello filling, I had my flavors.

-I added a little cream of tartar to try and up the angel food cake flavor but ultimately this ice cream is more vanilla ice cream with angel food cake and strawberry limoncello.
-Not Angel Food Cake Ice Cream.
-Does that make any sense to you?
+I added a little cream of tartar to try and up the angel food cake flavor.
+But ultimately this ice cream is more vanilla ice cream with angel food cake and strawberry limoncello.

-Anyways, however you word it, it’s a very light and fresh tasting ice cream and I love the texture that the angel food cake adds.
+Anyways, however you word it, it’s very light and fresh tasting and I love the texture that the angel food cake adds.

 Angel Food Cake Ice Cream